 Working smoke alarms save lives.
 Ensure they are fitted to the ceiling on each level of your property.
 Test them weekly

-- Never smoke in bed
+Never smoke in bed

-- Take care when you're tired - it's very easy to fall asleep while your cigarette is still burning and set furniture alight
+Take care when you're tired - it's very easy to fall asleep while your cigarette is still burning and set furniture alight

-- When you finish a cigarette, put it out completely - and make sure all cigarette ends are cold before emptying ashtrays into bins
+When you finish a cigarette, put it out completely - and make sure all cigarette ends are cold before emptying ashtrays into bins

 Avoid cooking when you are tired or if you have had alcohol.
 Have a takeaway or a cold snack instead

 Keep the oven, hob and grill clean.
 A build up of fat and grease can easily catch fire

 Distractions when cooking can cause fires.
 Never leave cooking unattended

-- Switch off electrical equipment such as chargers, hair straighteners etc., as soon as you have finished with them
+Switch off electrical equipment such as chargers, hair straighteners etc., as soon as you have finished with them

 Charge devices whilst you are awake, not when you are sleeping

-- Avoid overloading plug sockets by using inline adapters
+Avoid overloading plug sockets by using inline adapters

-- Ensure fire doors are closed at all times and not left propped open
+Ensure fire doors are closed at all times and not left propped open

-- Be aware of where fire alarms, door and window keys are located and fire equipment is kept
+Be aware of where fire alarms, door and window keys are located and fire equipment is kept

-- Plan and practice an escape route with your housemates.
+Plan and practice an escape route with your housemates.
 Have a back up plan in the event your first escape route is blocked

 If you live in halls of residence

-If you have any concerns or questions about fire safety in halls - for example, you've spotted a fire risk - speak to them.
+All universities and colleges have a person responsible for fire safety.
+If you have any concerns or questions about fire safety in halls of residence for example, you've spotted a fire risk, speak to the responsible person.